DFRobot/DFRobot_SHT3x/python/raspberrypi/README.md

 ## Summary

-   1.Read repeatability of the temperature and humidity data in single measurement mode, users can select the measure repeatability(the difference between the data measured by the chip under the same measurement conditions).
+   1.Read repeatability of the temperature and humidity data in single measurement mode, users can select the measure repeatability(the difference between the data measured by the chip under the same measurement conditions).<br>
-     The higher the repeatability is, the smaller the difference and the more dependable data will be.
+    The higher the repeatability is, the smaller the difference and the more dependable data will be.<br>
-   2.Read repeatability of the temperature and humidity data in cycle measurement mode, users can select the measure repeatability and the measure frequency(0.5Hz,1Hz,2Hz,4Hz,10Hz).
+   2.Read repeatability of the temperature and humidity data in cycle measurement mode, users can select the measure repeatability and the measure frequency(0.5Hz,1Hz,2Hz,4Hz,10Hz).<br>
    3.The user can customize the threshold range.
-The ALERT pin and the Arduino's interrupt pin can achieve the effect of the temperature and humidity threshold alarm.
+The ALERT pin and the Arduino's interrupt pin can achieve the effect of the temperature and humidity threshold alarm.<br>

 ## Installation
 To use this library, first download the library to Raspberry Pi, then open the routines folder.
 To execute one routine, demox.py, type python demox.py on the command line.
 To execute the get_gyro_accel_temp_data.py routine, for example, you need to type: